annaesvensson/yellow-help/1-en/api-for-developers.md

 The following enumerate actions are available:

+`email` = possible values for an email in user settings
+`language` = possible values for a language in language settings
-`system` = possible values for a key in system settings
+`theme` = possible values for a theme in system settings

 ---